19hours/sg-statutes/Acts/Electricity Act.md

 (a) an electricity licensee shall not be wound up voluntarily without the consent of the Authority;

-(b) no judicial management order under Part VIIIA of the Companies Act shall be made in relation to an electricity licensee;
+(b) no judicial management order under Part VIIIA of the Companies Act shall be made in relation to an electricity licensee without the consent of the Authority;

+[Act 42 of 2018 wef 03/05/2019]

 (c) no step shall be taken by any person to enforce any security over an electricity licensee’s property, except where that person has served on the Authority 14 days notice of his intention to take that step; and